-Our secured credit facility and our indenture impose certain operating and financial restrictions on us.
+Our secured credit facilities and our indenture impose certain operating and financial restrictions on us.
 These restrictions may limit our ability to:

-- incur additional indebtedness;
+- incur or guarantee additional indebtedness;

-- · create liens on our assets;
+- create liens on our assets;

-- · make investments;
+- make new investments;

-- · engage in mergers and acquisitions;
+- engage in mergers and acquisitions;

 - pay dividends or redeem capital stock;

 - make capital expenditures;

 - engage in certain FFA trading activities;

-- change the management of our vessels or terminate the management agreements we have, relating to each vessel:
+- change the flag, class or commercial and technical management of our vessels;

-- · enter into long-term charter arrangements without the consent of the lender; and
+- enter into long term charter arrangements without the consent of the lender; and

-- · sell any of our vessels.
+- sell any of our vessels.